layilin/SP23-33852/_annotations/book3.md

 113.482 Baynard.
 Also bayard.
 A bay horse or mule.

 114.500 toil a pleasure seems.
 The theme of pleasurable labor is central to the georgic.
-Here Grainger's narrator experiences labor as pleasurable after he has drunk rum which is an end product of enslaved labor.
-Contrast this to the ironic descriptions of pleasurable labor in Book IV.
+Here, Grainger's narrator experiences labor as pleasurable after he has drunk rum, which is an end product of enslaved labor.

 [place] 114.501 Marne.
 French tributary of the Seine that flows through the Champagne region in northeastern France.
-Wines have been made there since the Roman era, but most Champagnes were still wines until the mid nineteenth century, when sparkling wines became popular.
+Wines have been made there since the Roman era, but most champagnes were still wines until the mid-nineteenth century, when sparkling wines became popular.

 [place] 114.501 Tille.
 A river in Burgundy, a major wine-producing region in France.